Migrating Synchronous Loops to Web Workers Safely

 chunkSizebetween 2000–5000 iterations. - Insert yield points via

-setTimeout(0)orqueueMicrotaskinside the worker. - Verify zero memory leaks using the DevTools Allocation Timeline.
+setTimeout(0)orqueueMicrotaskinside long synchronous loops in the worker to keep the worker’s own event loop responsive for cancellation signals. - Verify zero memory leaks using the DevTools Allocation Timeline.

 Step 4: Validate Thread Safety & Handle Edge Cases